desurus/yelp-reviews/README.md

 # NLP to analyse restaurant reviews

 This is a demo project aimed to demonstrate use of NLP algorithms to perform sentiment analysis of the restaurant reviews.
-Then the calculated score is compared with the rating given by the review author. [live example](http://nlp-demo.desurus.com/)
+Then the calculated score is compared with the rating given by the review author.

 Installation
 -----